Freddy H. publishes his first paper – Congratulations!

 PhD student Domenica Garzon for receiving the highly esteemed AAUW Fellowship.
 This fellowship recognizes her research in theoretical physics, with a focus on general relativity and black hole dynamics.
 The AAUW Fellowship highlights Domenica’s dedication to advancing women in STEM fields.

-CarpetX hackathon (July 2024) Cheng-Hsin or Deborah:
+CarpetX hackathon (July 2024) hosted at NCSA

 The 2-week CarpetX hackathon/working workshop was successfully hosted at NCSA, bringing together 14 CarpetX developers from UIUC, Perimeter Institute, Louisiana State University, Rochester Institute of Technology, University of Idaho, and University of Texas at Austin.
 Together the team advanced the core functionalities and physics modules for CarpetX, including spacetime evolution, GRMHD, subcycling in time, multi-patch coordinate system, code generation, and more.